Check out the new Master of Arts in Corporate and Strategic Communication (MACSC) Department Home Page

 You will have the opportunity to participate in internships with a variety of health and safety organizations throughout the state of Ohio which is known for its quality health and safety organizations.

-You will be graduating from the only undergraduate program of its kind in the country with the unique skills that are in high demand in a variety of organizations both public and private.
+You will be graduating from one of the only undergraduate program of its kind in the country with the unique skills that are in high demand in a variety of organizations both public and private.

 Reach Your Goals